 The proportion of respondents who had correct awareness on the two misconceptions associated with the transmission of HIV and were aware that a healthy looking person could be infected with HIV was 39%.
 The lowest proportion was in Himachal Pradesh (15%) and Madhya Pradesh (18%).
-The proportion of respondents in Assam, Goa and Uttar Pradesh who had no incorrect beliefs about HIV transmission was in the range of 20% - 30%.
-The proportion was significantly high in the three states of Maharashtra, Manipur and Tamil Nadu.
+The proportion of respondents who were aware of all three aspects was significantly high in the three States of Maharashtra, Manipur and Tamil Nadu.